hockeybuggy/dotfiles/README.md

 This repository is for managing my configuration.

-The dotlinker requires python and the submodules requires git for submodules.

-### Clone this repo
+### 1.Clone this repo

-Currently there are some dependances to the location of this directory.
+Currently there are some dependences to the location of this directory.
 ".dotfiles" is preferred.
+For example the bootstrap.sh wont work.

     git clone git@github.com:hockeybuggy/dotfiles .dotfiles && cd .dotfiles

-### Update submodules
+### 2. Automagically Link the files

+    ./scripts/bootstrap.sh

+### 2-alt.
+Manually link some files

     git submodule init
     git submodule update

-### Run the Linker

-To run the linker in automatic mode run:

-    ./dotlinker.py -a

-To run the linker in interactive mode run:

-    ./dotlinker.py -i

-It will ask you some questions and you should answer them to set up your files.
-The questions will be yes or no.

-***

-### No python?

-What alien cruel machine have you stumbled upon?
-This is an ok alternative after
-cloneing:

     cd ~
     ln -s ~/.dotfiles/bashrc .bashrc